To Re-Community the Community

 Hygiene is important, and the Personals Closet is designed for individuals and families to obtain all their basic hygienic needs.

 The Luke Clinic is a free prenatal and antenatal clinic for expecting mothers struggling with the realities of systemic poverty.
+The clinic is open at the mission on the 2nd and 4th Wednesdays of each month.

 These ministries are designed to empower our neighbors to shatter developed systems of dependency.